avneetsingh36/kaizenOS/README.md

 Whether it's scheduling events or managing your daily tasks, KaizenOS handles it all in the background.
 We're also working on expanding these capabilities to include note-taking features with Obsidian and Notion, allowing you to effortlessly capture meeting notes or thoughts on the fly.

 If you want to watch the demo of the app, you can download and watch it [HERE](https://github.com/avneetsingh36/kaizenOS/blob/main/KaizenOS-Demo-Video.mov).
-Below are some pictures of the app:
+Below are pictures of the app:
 ___

 <table align="center">